DaedalusX64/daedalus/Data/PSP/readme.txt

 Copy the Daedalus folder to the \PSP\GAME\ folder on your PSP.

-Daedalus requires Custom Firmware 4.00 or higher, failing to install CFW 4.00 or higher will mean Daedalus does not load past the firmware check screen.
+Daedalus requires Custom Firmware 4.00 or higher and will not work on earlier firmwares

 Upgrade Procedure